DARE PHOTOGRAPHY • UK-WIDE NIGERIAN WEDDINGS

 Do you cover Yoruba, Igbo, and Edo weddings?

 Yes.
-We plan coverage around key moments — entrances, blessings, family introductions, money spray, gifts and dancing.
+We plan coverage around key moments such as entrances, blessings, family introductions, wine carrying, money spray, gifts and dancing.

 Do you travel outside London?

 Yes.
 We cover weddings across the UK.
-For city-specific planning, use our local pages (London, Birmingham, Manchester) for venue logistics and guidance.
+For city-specific planning, use the local pages such as London, Birmingham and Manchester.

 When will we receive our photos?